paezdavid/paezdavid/README.md

 ## About me

 <div>
-  <p>I am a 23-year-old developer looking for his <b>first job in the tech industry.</b></p>
+  <p>I am a 23-year-old self-taught developer that is always looking for <b>new opportunities and projects to contribute to.</b></p>
   <p>I am mainly interested in <b>backend technologies and databases</b>, and I have built a few projects where I focused heavily on the backend of the application</p>

 </div>

 - [My most exciting project so far](https://github.com/paezdavid/calles-py) is a website on which users can **upload pictures and locations** of streets that need maintenance in Paraguay.
-The aim of this project is to make visible the urbanization problems that my country has.
+The aim of this project is to make visible the problems that the streets of my country have.
+Built with Express, Tailwind, Supabase and MongoDB.

-- [My second most interesting project](https://github.com/paezdavid/chess-puzzles-pdf) is a website on which you can **filter puzzles from the Lichess database** and put them in a **PDF** document.
+- [My second most interesting project](https://github.com/paezdavid/chessapi) is a RESTful API for the Lichess' chess puzzles database.
+Built with Express and MongoDB.

 - Lately, and only for educational purposes, I've also been learning about **crawling and aggregation**, as seen in [this news aggregator project](https://github.com/paezdavid/agregador-noticias).
+Built with Flask.

-- Last year, I was also a participant in [Penguin Academy's](https://github.com/penguin-academy) **Python bootcamp**.
-The final project for me and my team was a [web application to geolocate artisans in Paraguay](https://github.com/paezdavid/hackathon2).
+- This year, I worked as a mentor in two [Penguin Academy's](https://github.com/penguin-academy) **Python bootcamps**.
+The final project for me and my team was a [REST API to centralize data from Paraguay's prison system](https://github.com/paezdavid/hackathon-abril-penguin).

 - I am majoring in English with a focus on translation EN/ES.
 Combining my studies with my interest in **cybersecurity**, I've done an independent [translation for a document about the basics of cybersecurity](https://github.com/paezdavid/ciberseguridad-essentials).